STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 After the values of the futures in dataflow are ready, the values must be pulled out of the future container to be passed to the function ``heat``.
-In order to do this, we use the HPX facility ``unwrapped``, which underneath calls ``.get()`` on each of the futures so that the function ``heat`` will be passed doubles and not futures to doubles.
+In order to do this, we use the HPX facility ``unwrapping``, which underneath calls ``.get()`` on each of the futures so that the function ``heat`` will be passed doubles and not futures to doubles.